 Permanent residents may obtain social benefits, employment insurance and Canada Pension Plan payments, Child Benefits and may avail themselves of the rights, freedoms and protections of the Canadian Charter of Rights and Freedoms, other than those only granted to Canadian citizens.

 Permanent residents may apply for Canadian citizenship after four years in Canada; however, this is not mandatory

 The main differences from citizenship are that permanent residents cannot:

 hold some jobs that need a high-level security clearance;

-In January 2015, the Government of Canada opened a new program to apply for Permanent Residence named “Express Entry”.
+In January 2015, the Government of Canada opened a new program to apply for the Permanent Residence named “Express Entry”.
 It replaced the existing model for almost all Economic immigrants (whereby applicants were granted residency on a ‘first come, first served’ basis) and gave priority to those most likely to succeed economically in Canada.
 It achieves this by assigning weight to factors such as age, education, work experience, and skills.
 Some provincial nominees, Quebec applicants and all non-economic immigrants still apply using a paper-based system.
-There are around 60 different kinds of immigration programs which lead to Permanent Residence.
+There are around 60 different kinds of immigration programs which lead to the Permanent Residence.